Bhupesh-V/30-seconds-of-cpp/CONTRIBUTING.md

 5. Add appropriate comments wherever necessary to explain the code.
 > Programs wth NO Comments at all will not be merged.

-6. Expression should be readable, Use 1 space between different TOKENS.
+6. Expression should be readable, Use 1 space between different tokens.
 ```cpp
     galaxy=stars+asteroids          // ❌
     galaxy = stars + asteroids      // ✅.